QUOTES-Global reaction to killing of Japan's former PM Abe | Politics

 Former Prime Minister Shinzo Abe, Japan's longest-serving leader, died on Friday after being shot while campaigning for a parliamentary election.

-Abe sought to lift the economy out of chronic deflation with his bold "Abenomics" policies, beef up the military and counter China's growing clout, died at 67.
+Abe, who sought to lift the economy out of chronic deflation with his bold "Abenomics" policies, beef up the military, and counter China's growing clout, died at 67.
 Here are some reactions so far:

+UNITED STATES U.S. Secretary of State Antony Blinken called the assassination of Abe "shocking" and "profoundly disturbing", and described him as a leader of great vision.

+CHINA Spokesperson for the Chinese embassy in Japan: "Former Prime Minister Abe made contributions towards improving China-Japan relations during his term.
+We express our condolences on his death and send our sympathies to his family."

 TAIWAN PRESIDENT TSAI ING-WEN "Not only has the international community lost an important leader, but Taiwan has also lost an important and close friend.
 Taiwan and Japan are both democratic countries with the rule of law, and our government severely condemns violent and illegal acts," Tsai said in a statement released by her office.